Before you sell

 However, you can save money by selecting “Change delivery service" and choosing the "Other courier" option.
 If you select this option, you can get a cheaper delivery quote with a courier comparison site like Parcel2Go.com.
 Parcel2Go also has a free shipping management platform called Smart Send which you can integrate with eBay delivery.

 Selecting "Add collection in person" gives the buyer the option of collecting their parcel from a local store instead of having it delivered directly to their address, which some buyers may prefer if they're out of the house the majority of the time and, therefore, aren't available to accept deliveries.
+This is ideal when sellong items like rugs.

 Lastly, you’ll be able to select a payment method.